Menu Close

 2] Negation of Negation: As per law of history, force negativity gets negated.

-3] Quantity changes into quality: Changes do not happen overnight, first quantitative changes takes place and it gives rise to qualitative change.
+3] Quantity changes into quality: Changes do not happen overnight; first quantitative changes take place and it gives rise to qualitative change.
 It may appear new, but it is not entirely new.
 New has roots in the old.
 Once contradiction ends, movement ends, history ends.

 According to Hegel, human history ends with the formation of state.

-Purpose of historical materialism is to explain history, causes of history.
+Historical materialism is economic interpretation of history.
+Its purpose is to explain history, causes of history.
 Marx wanted to change capitalism and establish communism.
 He wanted to know, how history changes, which factors play the role.

 In order to understand history scientifically, we have to understand what was the first historical act of man.
-He wanted to know weather thinking or action is more important.
+He wanted to know whether thinking or action is more important.
 According to Marx,

 He blames thinkers like Plato and Aristotle, who established that those who are men of reason are ought to be master and permanently deprive those who perform manual work.